 Orientation Sessions and MBSR Courses are led by Barbara Ivanko, LCSW, Carol M. Greco, PhD. and/or Kelly Beck, PhD.

-Dr. Greco has practiced meditation for 24 years and is certified as an MBSR teacher by the UMass Center for Mindfulness in Medicine, Health Care, and Society.
+Carol Greco, PhD, is a licensed psychologist and faculty member at the University of Pittsburgh.
+Dr. Greco has practiced meditation for 46 years and is certified as an MBSR teacher by the UMass Center for Mindfulness in Medicine, Health Care, and Society.
 She has taught MBSR courses at the Center for Integrative Medicine at UPMC Shadyside since 2005.

 Kelly Beck, PhD, has practiced meditation for 10 years and is a qualified MBSR teacher who has completed all teacher-trainings at the UMass Center for Mindfulness in Medicine, Health Care, and Society.
 She has taught MBSR courses at the Center for Integrative Medicine since 2017.